Schlieren photography

 Schlieren photography is a process for photographing fluid flow.
 Invented by the German physicist August Toepler in 1864 to study supersonic motion, it is widely used in aeronautical engineering to photograph the flow of air around objects.

+The process works by imaging the deflections of light rays that are refracted by a moving fluid, allowing normally unobservable changes in a fluid's refractive index to be seen.
+Because changes to flow rate directly affect the refractive index of a fluid, one can therefore photograph a fluid's flow rate (as well as other changes to density, temperature, and pressure) by viewing changes to its refractive index.

+Using the schlieren photography process, other unobservable fluid changes can also be seen, such as convection currents, and the standing waves used in acoustic levitation.

 Classical optical system

 The classical implementation of an optical schlieren system uses light from a single collimated source shining on, or from behind, a target object.
 Variations in refractive index caused by density gradients in the fluid distort the collimated light beam.
 This distortion creates a spatial variation in the intensity of the light, which can be visualised directly with a shadowgraph system.

 Classical schlieren imaging systems appear in two configurations, using either one or two mirrors.
 In each case, a transparent object is illuminated with collimated or nearly-collimated light.
 Rays that are not deflected by the object proceed to their focal point, where they are blocked by a knife edge.
 Rays that are deflected by the object, have a chance of passing the knife edge without being blocked.
 As a result, one can place a camera after the knife edge such that the image of the object will exhibit intensity variations due to the deflections of the rays.
 The result is a set of lighter and darker patches corresponding to positive and negative fluid density gradients in the direction normal to the knife edge.
 When a knife edge is used, the system is generally referred to as a schlieren system, which measures the first derivative of density in the direction of the knife edge.
 If a knife edge is not used, the system is generally referred to as a shadowgraph system, which measures the second derivative of density.

 In the two-mirror schlieren system (sometimes called the Z-configuration), the source is collimated by the first mirror, the collimated light traverses the object and then is focused by the second mirror.
 This generally allows higher resolution imaging (seeing finer details in the object) than is possible using the single-mirror configuration.

 If the fluid flow is uniform, the image will be steady, but any turbulence will cause scintillation, the shimmering effect that can be seen over heated surfaces on a hot day.
 To visualise instantaneous density profiles, a short-duration flash (rather than continuous illumination) may be used.